Cuuki/react-hybrid-fragment-prerender/README.md

-# React + Go Templates Fragment Prerender
+# React Fragment Prerender

-Lib to server render React components into strings with Go Template markers.
-Go module then interprets templates and prepares them for the client.
-Client only has to call React hydration on the root element of the component that is provided in the container.
+Server render React components into strings and populate with data from any source.
+Server string will be put into a fragment file with separate hydration script bundled with `esbuild`.
+Client only has to include the hydration script for the fragment as well as the html (in the example done with `vite-handlebars-plugin`) which already includes the root element of the component for the hydration (`hydrateRoot`) call.